 Dofollow links help your search engine rankings.
-Nofollow links don’t.
+Nofollow links (generally) don’t.

 You see, Google and other search engines use links as a key ranking signal.

-And if the link doesn’t send PageRank (aka “link juice”) your way, it’s not going to help your Google rankings.
+And if a link doesn’t send PageRank (aka “link authority”) your way, it’s not going to help your Google rankings.

 That’s why, when it comes to link building, you want to get dofollow links whenever possible.